Individuals who are currently or formerly incarcerated, or those that support and/or work with these individuals.

 Root & Rebound offers the following services:

-Their hotline number is 510-279-4662.
+Their hotline number is (510) 279-4662.
 They also respond to hundreds of inquiries each week from people currently incarcerated, requesting the guide and with specific legal questions.
-If you or a loved one needs assistance and cannot call or go online, please write to them at, Root & Rebound, 1730 Franklin Street, Suite 300, Oakland, CA, 94612.
+If you or a loved one needs assistance and cannot call or go online, please write to Root & Rebound at: 1730 Franklin Street, Suite 300, Oakland, CA, 94612.

-Note: root & rebound also creates statewide and national reentry resources.
-Please click here to see their most recent publications.
-For a full list of current news & reports click here for the root & rebound blog.
+Note: Root & Rebound also creates statewide and national reentry resources.
+Please visit website to view most recent publications.